 MAREK MIS / SCIENCE PHOTO LIBRARY MAREK MIS / SCIENCE PHOTO LIBRARY

 Polarised light micrograph of a Vorticella sp. peritrich ciliate protozoan.
-Rows of cilia (microscopic hairs) and an undulating membrane create a current of water which directs food towards the buccal cavity (mouth opening).
+Rows of cilia (microscopic hairs) and an undulating membrane create a current of water which directs food towards the buccal cavity (mouth opening, upper left).
 Vorticella are sessile, meaning they attach to a surface and cannot move around on their own.
 When disturbed, they contract their stalk into a tight coil.
 This contraction is one of the fastest known actions in the animal kingdom.
-Magnification: x330 when printed 10 centimetres wide.
+Magnification: x670 when printed 10 centimetres tall.